ELEVATE-Project/project-service/README.md

 ## Prerequisites

 To set up the Project application, ensure you have Docker and Docker Compose installed on your system.
 For Ubuntu users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).
+To install and use Nodejs in Ubuntu machine, you can follow instructions here: [How To Install Nodejs in Ubuntu](https://nodejs.org/en/download/package-manager).
 For Windows and MacOS users, you can refer to the Docker documentation for installation instructions: [Docker Compose Installation Guide](https://docs.docker.com/compose/install/).
 Once these prerequisites are in place, you're all set to get started with setting up the Project application.

 ## Installation